letsencrypt/acme-spec/draft-barnes-acme.md

 ## Recovery Token

 A recovery token is a simple way for the server to verify that the client was previously authorized for a domain.
-The client simply provides the recovery token that was provided in the authorize message.
+The client simply provides the recovery token that was provided in the Registration Resource.

 type (required, string):
 : The string "recoveryToken"